Back

 That said, this solution is far from perfect as it has a distinct number of limitations.
 A good example of this is that such individuals will find their prescriptions are not being subsidised so will need to be paid in full.

-The second option is to opt for a fully featured private health insurance policy for Spain.
+The second option is to opt for a fully featured expat insurance policy for Spain.
 Such policies are generally recommended as the best option due to the level of coverage provided.

 Not only will such a policy grant you access to all the services that you require but they also cover medical repatriation and cost-effective attrition and cost-effective dental care.